Email Communications

 Requesting a new course on Blackboard

-Those teaching dual-level courses (e.g. 400 and 500 or cross-listed courses) or multiple sections may want to combine their sections into a single course.
+Those teaching multiple sections together (e.g. undergraduate/graduate courses taught together, Honors mini-sections, or cross-listed courses) may want to combine their sections into a single Blackboard course.
 You must be instructor of record for both sections to be able to combine the courses.
-The resulting combined course will include all of the students from both sections and will be identified with "PRIM" in the course name (this replaces the previous master course/secondary course language for the same feature).
+The resulting Primary course will include the students from all combined sections and will be identified with "PRIM" in the course name.

 Accessing your courses

-You can access all of your courses from the current and previous semesters by clicking Courses at the left of the page.
-Use the Current Courses drop down menu to select the appropriate term.
-Fall courses will be listed under Upcoming Courses until the start date.
-For quick and convenient access, you can use the search tool to find a specific course and you can favorite the courses you use most frequently by clicking the star icon.
+You can access all your courses from the current and previous semesters by clicking Courses on the left of the page.
+Use the search and filters to find the course you are looking for.
+Note that you may need to remove existing filters, such as Current Courses, because fall courses are considered Upcoming Courses until the start date.
+For quick and convenient access, you can favorite the courses you use most frequently by clicking the star icon.
 Learn more about the Courses page.

 Open your course with confidence and welcome students

 We recommend making your course available to students a few days early with a welcome message, to help them anticipate the structure and expectations of the course.
 Your course may open automatically at the date you specified when you requested your course in Blackboard, or you can open it manually if you did not set a date.
-This has led to some confusion in the past about whether a course is really "open" or not, but the Course Availability Settings tool, custom-built by the Division of IT, will tell you definitively whether your course is open and let you modify any of the availability settings, including the start date of the course.
+The Course Availability Settings tool, custom-built by the Division of IT, will tell you definitively whether your course is open to students and let you modify any of the availability settings, including the start date of the course.

 Adding an image and name pronunciation to your profile

 Did you know you can customize your profile in Blackboard to include a profile image and your name pronunciation?
-It's an easy step that can help students to feel more connected to you.
-In the Ultra Course View, your profile image appears on the Course Content page and in Messages; both your image and name pronunciation appear on the Roster and in Discussions.
-In the Original Course View, your profile appears in Discussions.
-Your students can also customize their profile with an image and name pronunciation, which are visible to their classmates.
+This easy step can help students feel more connected to you.
+Your profile image appears on the Course Content page and in Messages; both your image and name pronunciation appear on the Roster and in Discussions.
+Students can also customize their profile with an image and name pronunciation, which are visible to their classmates.

 Customizing email notifications

-The most important information from across your courses, like new materials, discussion posts or replies, assignment and test submissions, or grades will be automatically emailed to you daily as a digest each night.
+The most essential information from across your courses, like new materials, discussion posts or replies, assignment and test submissions, or grades will be automatically emailed to you daily as a digest each night.
 You will only receive the daily digest email if there was activity in at least one of your courses.
 You can modify your notification settings to determine what you see in the daily digest emails from your profile or by clicking the gear icon in the upper right of the Activity Stream.
-Uncheck any notification you do not wish to receive; uncheck all of the items on the email tab to stop receiving the Daily Digest emails.
-Learn more about the Activity Stream and Notifications.
+Uncheck any notification you do not wish to receive; uncheck all the items on the email tab to stop receiving the Daily Digest emails.
+Learn more about Notifications.

 Learn more about Blackboard

-For those who cannot attend any of the scheduled sessions, CITL has created self-paced workshops on Transitioning to the Ultra Course View and an Introduction to Blackboard Original Course View.
+For those who cannot attend any of the scheduled sessions, CITL has created a self-paced workshop on the Ultra Course View.

 The Teaching and Learning with Blackboard site contains instructions, tutorials, and other helpful information related to using Blackboard for your courses, including answers to Frequently Asked Questions.